 The grant is an important step for our county's students and for the County Office of Education and our commitment to ensuring that all of our students graduate fully prepared to be successful in college and career.

 SDCOE is sharing it's process through a series of videos.
-View the first one at here.
+To view the videos above at full screen select the video below:

 SDCOE will be working with schools in San Diego County to build the capacity of teachers and school leaders to increase equity for students by improving the school systems.